Press-Play-On-Tape/Nineteen43/README.md

 # Game Play

 Destroy the enemy Zeroes and Bombers.
 Zeros with solid wings will die on one shot, others will take multiple hits before they die.
-Watch your fuel, your health and ammunition - replenish these by running over the poer ups!
+Watch your fuel, your health and ammunition - replenish these by running over the power ups!

 ![Pipes](https://github.com/filmote/Nineteen43/blob/master/Artwork/screenshot00.png)
 ![Pipes](https://github.com/filmote/Nineteen43/blob/master/Artwork/screenshot01.png)